domainaware/parsedmarc/README.rst

     - ``delete`` - bool: Delete messages after processing them, instead of archiving them
     - ``test`` - bool: Do not move or delete messages
     - ``batch_size`` - int: Number of messages to read and process before saving.
 Default 10.
 Use 0 for no limit.
+    - ``check_timeout`` - int: Number of seconds to wait for a IMAP IDLE response or the number of seconds until the next mail check (Default: 30)

 - ``imap``
     - ``host`` - str: The IMAP server hostname or IP address